jwyuen/dotslash/README.md

 // Code to execute
 executeCommand()

-// Any input validation code you want checkValidInput()
+// Any input validation code you want.
+Should return boolean checkValidInput()

 // The path to a configuration file if you want to use logging and email
-// notifications
-getConfigPath()
+// notifications.
+Should return a string getConfigPath()
 ```